Soliton: Magnets

-In nuclear physics
+Nuclear physics

 Atomic nuclei may exhibit solitonic behavior.
 Here the whole nuclear wave function is predicted to exist as a soliton under certain conditions of temperature and energy.
 Such conditions are suggested to exist in the cores of some stars in which the nuclei would not react but pass through each other unchanged, retaining their soliton waves through a collision between nuclei.

 The Skyrme Model is a model of nuclei in which each nucleus is considered to be a topologically stable soliton solution of a field theory with conserved baryon number.

 Bions

 The bound state of two solitons is known as a bion, or in systems where the bound state periodically oscillates, a breather.
 The interference-type forces between solitons could be used in making bions.
 However, these forces are very sensitive to their relative phases.
 Alternatively, the bound state of solitons could be formed by dressing atoms with highly excited Rydberg levels.
 The resulting self-generated potential profile features an inner attractive soft-core supporting the 3D self-trapped soliton, an intermediate repulsive shell (barrier) preventing solitons' fusion, and an outer attractive layer (well) used for completing the bound state resulting in giant stable soliton molecules.
 In this scheme, the distance and size of the individual solitons in the molecule can be controlled dynamically with the laser adjustment.

 In field theory bion usually refers to the solution of the Born–Infeld model.
 The name appears to have been coined by G. W. Gibbons in order to distinguish this solution from the conventional soliton, understood as a regular, finite-energy (and usually stable) solution of a differential equation describing some physical system.
 The word regular means a smooth solution carrying no sources at all.
 However, the solution of the Born–Infeld model still carries a source in the form of a Dirac-delta function at the origin.
 As a consequence it displays a singularity in this point (although the electric field is everywhere regular).
 In some physical contexts (for instance string theory) this feature can be important, which motivated the introduction of a special name for this class of solitons.

 On the other hand, when gravity is added (i.e. when considering the coupling of the Born–Infeld model to general relativity) the corresponding solution is called EBIon, where "E" stands for Einstein.